-You must check if existing piping is contaminated because using piping with deteriorated oil will cause compressor breakdown.
+You must check if the existing piping is contaminated.
+Piping that contains contaminations such as deteriorated oil will cause compressor breakdown.

 Prerequisite: You need an oil checking reference card.
 This is available from your dealer.

 - 1 Put some residual oil from the piping on a piece of white paper. - 2 Compare the colours: